 be provided to the Commission relating to an application.

 (b) General Requirements for Licensure.

-(1) To be eligible for a real estate license, an applicant
+(1) To be eligible for any inspector license, an applicant

 (A) meet the following requirements at the time of

 (ii) be a citizen of the United States or a lawfully

 and examination requirements of the Act, Chapter 1102, or the rules